EPIUSECX/cohenix_local_za/IMPLEMENTATION_GUIDE.md

 - **Complete Setup with Test Data**: 2-4 hours
 - **First Live Payroll**: Allow 4-6 hours for verification

-> 💡 **New in v3.2**: The integrated setup wizard reduces initial setup time from 2-4 hours to just 15 minutes by automatically loading all essential defaults.
+> 💡 **Quick setup tip**: The integrated setup wizard reduces initial setup time from 2-4 hours to just 15 minutes by automatically loading all essential defaults.

 ---